recryptproject/qtumbook/part2/erc20-js.md

      value: <BN: 2710> } }
 ```

-> If you are running your own qtumd node instead of the provided docker image, you'll need to enable `-logevents` for events logging to work.
-See: [qtum-docker/dapp](https://github.com/hayeah/qtum-docker/blob/b6a556033a91ce7a60c40a3f7dfc6742d2c9a761/dapp/qtumd-launch#L25).
+> If you are running your own recryptd node instead of the provided docker image, you'll need to enable `-logevents` for events logging to work.
+See: [recrypt-docker/dapp](https://github.com/hayeah/recrypt-docker/blob/b6a556033a91ce7a60c40a3f7dfc6742d2c9a761/dapp/recryptd-launch#L25).

 # Conclusion

 In this chapter we've developed a simple NodeJS CLI tool to interact with an ERC20 contract.

-+ qtumjs is a Promise-based API.
++ recryptjs is a Promise-based API.
 Use async/await to write clean asynchronous code.
 + `call` is like "query", `send` is like "commit".
 + Use `senderAddress` to in `call` or `send` to specify the `msg.owner`.

-Now that you know how to use qtumjs, you are ready to build a DApp, and be on your way to fame and riches!
+Now that you know how to use recryptjs, you are ready to build a DApp, and be on your way to fame and riches!